btoone/rails-vagrant/README.md

     vagrant up                                      #=> provision the vm
     vagrant package --vagrantfile Vagrantfile.pkg   #=> package the vm vagrant box add box_name package.box            #=> add box to local boxes

+## Template

+Use `git archive` to export this template and create a new rails vm project

+    git archive -o latest.zip HEAD                  #=> creates an archive